alemenze/Core_Proposal/manuscript.md

 ### Training Services

 Training services will be offered to increase the bioinformatics education level of university members.
 In alignment with traditional open-source values, **all** training materials will be made open-access.
-Charges will only be incurred for staffed courses.
+Charges will only be incurred for staffed courses to cover staff time.

 #### Prescribed courses